the-trash/the_comments/README.md

 ```

 <hr>
-**OPEN EACH OF CREATED MIGRATION FILES AND FOLLOW AN INSTRUCTIONS**
+:warning: &nbsp;  **OPEN EACH OF CREATED MIGRATION FILES AND FOLLOW AN INSTRUCTIONS**
 <hr>